dharlerjr/surfs_up/README.md

 ### Purpose

 After analyzing one year's worth of precipitation data, we have determined that Oahu is an ideal location for our new surf and ice cream shop.
-However, our investor W. Avy has now asked us to further solidify our conclusion by examining temperature trends during the months of June and December from the years 2010 to 2017.
+However, our investor W. Avy has now asked us to solidify our conclusion by examining temperature trends during the months of June and December from the years 2010 to 2017.

 ## Results